haidaraM/ansible-playbook-grapher/Readme.md

 optional arguments:
   -h, --help            show this help message and exit -i INVENTORY, --inventory INVENTORY
-                        The inventory.
+                        Ansible inventory.
 Useful if you want to have a tooltip with hostnames on the play nodes.
-  --include-role-tasks  Include tasks of the role in the graph.
-Can produce a
+  --include-role-tasks  Include the tasks of the role in the graph.
+Can
-                        big graph if you have lot of roles.
+                        produce a huge graph if you have lot of roles.
-  --save-dot-file       Save the dot file used to generate the graph.
+  -s, --save-dot-file   Save the dot file used to generate the graph.
+  -o OUTPUT_FILE_NAME, --ouput-file-name OUTPUT_FILE_NAME
+                        Output filename without the '.svg' extension.
+Default:
+                        <playbook_filename>.svg
-  -V, --version         Print version and exits
+  -v, --version         Print version and exit.

 ```